 Mrs. Rathbone asked Steve if he was married.

-“A good-looking man like you.
+“A good-looking young man like you.
 You must have all the girls after you.”

 ”Oh, sure,” he said.
-“Beating them off with my walking stick.”
+“Beating them off with a billy club.”

 “You know Charlotte’s single.”